joseph-ireland/osu-ml-difficulty/README.md

 # osu-ml-difficulty

-This repo is a small research project and my first use of machine learning, with the aim of assessing the difficulty of [osu!](https://osu.ppy.sh) beatmaps.
+This project aims to assess the difficulty of [osu!](https://osu.ppy.sh) beatmaps using machine learning.